boshrin/or-match/README.md

 given name (and one family name) with group `official` and one with group `preferred`.

+If group is not specified for attributes with multiple fields (such as name and address) then the first attribute with the specified name found in the request will be used, regardless of group/type.

 ### `invalidates` Keyword

 This boolean keyword converts a canonical match to a potential match if the